mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-29-web_app_4_apache.md

     # yum install httpd

-This should both download and start the `httpd` service.
-Navigate to your hosting server (you don't need a port number because by default Apache runs on port 80, the port that web browsers visit for HTTP). and you should see a placeholder web page.
-This is an HTML page being served (on CentOS 7, at least) by an Apache configuration called `welcome.conf`, which can be found in `/etc/httpd/conf.d`. `conf.d` is the main folder you'll be working in for configuring Apache. `/etc/httpd/conf` contains the main `httpd.conf` config file, but you shouldn't normally need to edit it.
+This should both install and start the `httpd` service.
+Navigate to your hosting server (you don't need a port number because by default Apache runs on port 80, the port that web browsers visit for HTTP) and you should see a placeholder web page.
+This is an HTML page served according to an Apache configuration called `welcome.conf`, which can be found in `/etc/httpd/conf.d`. `conf.d` is the main folder you'll be working in for configuring Apache. `/etc/httpd/conf` contains the main `httpd.conf` config file, but you shouldn't normally need to edit it.

 Firstly, however, we need mod_wsgi.
 This is the module that allows WSGI-compatible web apps to run on Apache.
 At first, I tried installing it centrally: